ntuscds/scds-academics-website/docs/career/cs-fields/quantitative-finance.md

 Quantitative researchers/strategists/analysts use or develop mathematical/statistical models/algorithms to analyze data and derive insights about the financial markets, which in turn can help drive trading or investment decisions.

-## What kinds of companies or industries need quants?
+## What kinds of industries need quants?

 These types of quants are often found in hedge funds, proprietary trading shops, banks or even in advanced academia.
 They can be working with any major asset class – from equities (stocks), commodities, currencies, fixed income, cryptocurrencies to futures, options and other exotic financial derivatives.